 - Place the bananas in a large bowl.
 Mash with a fork until slightly smooth.
 Add sugar and eggs then whisk to combine.
 Pour brown butter, vanilla, salt, and sour cream.
 Stir until everything is combined.

-- Sift flour, cornstarch, and baking soda onto the wet mixture.
+- Sift flour, and baking soda onto the wet mixture.
 Stir until just combined.
 Fold in nuts or chocolate chips if using.
 DO NOT OVERMIX.

 - Pour the batter into your prepared loaf pan.
 Tap in the kitchen counter to remove air pockets.

-- Bake for 50 minutes to 55 minutes until a skewer inserted into the center comes out clean.
+- Bake for 50 minutes to 55 minutes until a toothpick inserted into the center comes out clean.
 Mine took exactly 53 minutes to get done.
 Let it cool for 15 minutes before removing it from the pan.
 Slice and serve.
 Enjoy!

 Recipe Notes and Tips:

 - Sugar: use brown or white interchangeably or both.
 If using both, I suggest using ½ cup brown sugar and ¼ cup white.

 - Sour cream substitute: Use plain full-fat or Greek yogurt or buttermilk–store-bought or homemade (see note 3).